 - No Extra Time (N.E.T.)

 What are you doing when you’re making dinner, commuting to school or vacuuming the house?
-While completing these everyday tasks, you could also be listening to an informative podcast or doing something else educational.
+While completing these everyday tasks, you could also be listening to an informative podcast or doing something else educational that will feed your mind.
 That’s the concept behind N.E.T. time – you use moments we often view as “downtime” to simultaneously feed your mind with valuable information.

-Does looking at your to-do list stress you out?
+Does looking at your to-do list cause you student stress?
 Try chunking.
 Chunking is the process of grouping together tasks by desired outcomes.
 By shifting your focus, you’ll feel less stressed or overwhelmed by what you need to do and be able to be more productive with your time as well.

 The information and other content provided in this article, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.
 See full disclaimer.